Author’s Note: This post was originally published in 2021. It has since been updated!

 5. Use UTMs to Track Attribution in Google Analytics

-Like any social media platform, native attribution in TikTok’s ad manager using data from the pixel is often inflated compared to Google Analytics (hello again, last-click attribution and the biggest mistake most businesses make when it comes to PPC campaigns).
+Like any social media platform, native attribution in TikTok’s ad manager using data from the pixel is often inflated compared to Google Analytics so we will typically use GA as our north star when defining success

 To know what worked and what didn’t on TikTok, we recommend using an organized naming convention for your UTM parameters that will give you insight into how both the audience you’re targeting and the creative you’re running performed in Google Analytics.

 Q: How much does it cost to advertise on TikTok?